 These recommendations have been echoed in most medical settings both in and outside of the U.S. Pregnant women are advised to contact their health care provider before taking any medication during pregnancy.

 In addition to name-brand Tylenol and generic acetaminophen sold as pain and fever remedies, it is a common ingredient in other medications sold over-the-counter and in a number of prescription medications used mainly for pain treatment.

 Examples of OTC medications containing acetaminophen:

 - Generic or store brand products

-Because the medications are so common, scientific groups are recommending that women who are pregnant be advised to “forgo” acetaminophen use whenever possible and to only use it at the lowest dose for the shortest time when it is medically necessary.
+Because the medications are so common, the science groups are recommending that women who are pregnant be advised to “forgo” acetaminophen use whenever possible and to only use it at the lowest dose, for the shortest time when it is medically necessary.
 Manufacturers of popular over-the-counter medications have advised that women who are pregnant contact their health care provider before taking any medication.

-Johnson & Johnson, manufacturers of Tylenol, may be facing thousands of lawsuits filed by people whose children may have been harmed but acetaminophen use during pregnancy.
+Johnson & Johnson, manufacturer of Tylenol, was the only company initially named in lawsuit complaints, however a number of generic manufacturers are now included in lawsuits.
+In addition to Johnson & Johnson, retailers such as Walmart, CVS, Costco.
+Walgreens, Dollar General, Family Dollar, and 7-Eleven may be facing thousands of lawsuits filed by people whose children may have been harmed but acetaminophen use during pregnancy.

 Federal Tylenol/Acetaminophen Birth Defect Lawsuits have been consolidated into multidistrict litigation in New York.
 At least 266 lawsuits have been filed in federal court and more may exist in state and local court systems.